You may now ask; how is Koios be better than current approaches to solving social problems

 described by the MIT center of Collective Intelligence.

-innovation or social change, but most of these are very simple.
-Some of these let deciding on solution criteria, stakeholder analysis, root cause analysis, systems modelling, group management, planning, task management etc. etc. is completely missing.
+but most of these are very simple.
+Usually they let deciding on solution criteria, stakeholder analysis, root cause analysis, systems modelling, group management, planning, task management etc. etc. is completely missing on